In this blog, we’ll talk about how to sell old computers and selling old IT equipment.

 4 Tips on How to Sell Old Computers and Other IT Equipment:

-Tip 1 – Selling in Bulk is Optimal
+Tip 1 – Selling Computers and Servers in Bulk is Optimal

 Tip 2 – Greater Than the Sum of Its Parts

-With careful planning, it may be possible to use component resales as a source of upgrade funding, which is a critical aspect of maximizing tight capital expenditure budgets.
+With careful planning, it may be possible to use component resales as a source of upgrade funding.
+This can play a key role in maximizing tight capital expenditure budgets.

 Tip 3 – Compliance Has Costs, Too